This post may contain affiliate links at no additional cost to you.

 It makes the world seem a little wider and makes our own world (and our mind) grow a little bigger too.

-Did you know Jared and I have both been pronouncing his last name wrong?
+Did you know Hubby and I have both been pronouncing his last name wrong?
 Ha!
 We didn’t know how to pronounce our own last name!
 A French teacher stayed in our Airbnb and was like “oui-oui, monsieur Proooo-DOME.”

 2) New Adventures